 NB Yacto Creek can be shallow, so do not attempt this route if the water level is below 0.6 m as reported by Waterconnect for Swan Reach.

 Unsecured parking is available at Tenbury campground however the Swan Reach Campground should have secure parking.

 Full facilities available at the Swan Reach Caravan Park.

 Prior to European settlement, it is estimated that there were 1,200 Ngalawang tribal members in the Swan Reach area.

 Swan Reach gained its name from the large number of black swans that once thrived in the area.

-In the early 1850s, Thomas Luscombe was leasing 182 square miles (293 kilometres) along the Murray River, which was known as the Swan Reach Run where 23,000 sheep grazed.
+In the early 1850s, Thomas Luscombe was leasing 182 square miles (293 kilometers) along the Murray River, which was known as the Swan Reach Run where 23,000 sheep grazed.

 The land was eventually broken up into smaller holdings and in 1896, Paul Hasse purchased 520 acres including the Swan Reach homestead.

-Then in 1899 a survey was conducted, dividing a portion of his land into 46 town allotments which was approved in 1900, with the homestead later becoming the Swan Reach Hotel.
+Then in 1899 a survey was conducted, dividing a portion of his land into 46 town allotments which were approved in 1900, with the homestead later becoming the Swan Reach Hotel.